 The membership of the Council is open to all Trade Chambers and Associations engaged in Shipping and Port related activities as well as individual companies in the import/export trade.
 The membership committee is responsible for developing and increasing the membership of the Council.

 The website is regularly updated with trade related information and hosts value added services.
-The website address of the Council is www.shipperscouncil.lk
+The new website address of the Council is www.shipperscouncil.lk

 The Ceylon Chamber of Commerce provides Secretarial services to the Council.
 The infrastructure of the Chamber is readily available to the Council.